davidhammaker/Storc/README.md

 To use the application, start by cloning this repository.
 Use `$ pip install -r requirements.txt` to install all necessary requirements.

+If you are running the application locally, you will have to use `$ export OAUTHLIB_INSECURE_TRANSPORT=1` in order to use Facebook/Google login features.
+* Do not use this command if you are not running the app locally.

 If you are running the application for the first time, run `$ python run.py --setup`.
 Otherwise, you can run the application with `$ python run.py`.
 You can then view the application at [localhost:5000](http://localhost:5000/).

 ## Future Development